11 Outrageous Things Billionaire Larry Ellison Has Taught The World

 Larry Ellison is without a doubt one of the people who has influenced the tech industry the most.

-Today’s news that he is stepping down as CEO comes a shock.
+In fact, CNBC just named him No. 10 in its new list of the 25 business people who had the most profound impact on business and finance in the past 25 years.

-Ellison, who is co-founder and now CTO of Oracle, has influenced the tech industry, business world, and your daily lives in numerous ways, whether you realise it or not.
+Ellison, who is co-founder and CEO of Oracle, has influenced the tech industry, business world, and your daily lives in numerous ways, whether you realise it or not, CNBC pointed out in its profile of him.

 Larry Ellison certainly isn't the only billionaire college dropout to find success in Silicon Valley but he was one of the first: Before Bill Gates, before his best friend Steve Jobs, before Michael Dell.